microsoft/pxt-arcade/docs/skillmap/space/activity1.md

 **Try your game on the simulator before you click finish on the tutorial.**

 Is everything how you want it?
-You can always go back and edit steps if you find out that you'd like them to work differently.
+You can always go back and edit steps if you discover you'd like them to work differently.